Signs Of Anxiety: Physical, Emotional, and Mental Health Symptoms

 Anxiety is a highly treatable mental health condition, and there are various steps you can take by yourself to begin to overcome an episode of anxiety.
 These include:

-• Deep breathing: With deep breathing, you can distract your mind by focusing on something neutral.
-In addition, breathing techniques replenish your body with oxygen, which can reduce feelings of stress.
+With deep breathing, you can distract your mind by focusing on something neutral.
+In addition, breathing techniques replenish your body with oxygen, which can reduce feelings of stress and help alleviate the signs of anxiety.
 Deep breathing also helps to lower your heart rate and blood pressure.

-• Journaling: Journaling can be an effective way to process what's going on in your mind.
+Journaling can be an effective way to process what's going on in your mind.
 Writing down your thoughts and feelings can also improve your sleep by letting you get your worries out of your head and onto paper.
+This helps manage the symptoms of anxiety by providing a mental release.

-• Aromatherapy: Some people experience relief from anxiety symptoms by using essential oils for aromatherapy.
+Some people with anxiety disorder experience relief from anxiety symptoms by using essential oils for aromatherapy.
 Citrus scents relieve some people’s symptoms of anxiety and depression and boost their mood.
 However, you might check with your doctor first, be mindful of allergies, and follow the instructions that come with any essential oil.

 If you find that anxiety is impacting your daily life and you cannot control the symptoms within a couple of weeks, talking with a therapist or doctor might help.
 While occasional anxiety can be a normal part of life, symptoms that affect your mental well-being on a daily basis may be signs of an anxiety disorder.
 Regardless of whether there is a psychological or medical cause, there is help available.
 Mental health professionals can help you learn skills for coping with anxiety or help you resolve past experiences that are contributing to your symptoms.
 Also, a doctor can sometimes prescribe medications to reduce severe anxiety symptoms.